Brian Smith (American football coach, born 1980): Ohio

 Smith was named the passing game coordinator and running backs coach at Ohio in 2022.
 In his first season with the Bobcats Smith coached running back Sieh Bangura to Freshman All-American honors and MAC Freshman of the Year honors while improving the Ohio passing attack to 23rd nationally, up from 108th in previous season.
 Prior to the 2023 season Smith was promoted to associate head coach and helped the Bobcats to a second straight ten win season.
 Prior to the 2024 season he has taken over play calling duties as Ohio's new offensive coordinator.

 In 2024 the football team had a third straight ten win season and his unit led the MAC in total offense.
 Ohio defeated Miami in the MAC Championship game to give the Bobcats their first conference championship since 1968.
 He was named the interim head coach for the 2024 Cure Bowl after Tim Albin resigned to take the head coach position at Charlotte.
 Ohio named him the permanent head coach a week later.
 Ohio won the bowl 30–27 and gave Brian Smith his first ever win, Ohio its first ever 11 win season, and extended Ohio's bowl winning streak to six games.
+After an 8–4 regular season in 2025, Smith went on leave on December 1, 2025, with defensive coordinator John Hauser taking over as interim head coach.
+On December 17, 2025, the university announced that it had fired Smith, citing "serious professional misconduct and...activities that reflect unfavorably on the University."